hyukjin87/Notepad/README.md

+# review
-# Notepad produced in both PHP and WPF forms
+- Notepad produced in both PHP and WPF forms